-Between 20 and 40 km the vertical profile of the potential water anomaly is in summer (i.e. at lower latitudes) rather constant.
+- 10 Between 20 and 40 km the vertical profile of the potential water anomaly is especially in summer (i.e. at lower latitudes) rather constant.
 In winter (corresponding to higher latitudes) sometimes larger variability is observed, possibly due to influences of the polar vortex.
-In 2003 and the first months of 2004, patterns are more patchy due to the different vertical sampling of the measurements at this time (see also Noël et al., 2016).
+In 2003 and the first months of 2004, patterns are more patchy due to the different vertical sampling of measurements at this time (see also Noël et al., 2016).
 In this time interval, positive anomalies occur around 35 km, negative anomalies above and below.
-Between about 2004 and 2007 potential water anomalies are typically positive whereas from 2007 to 2009 or 2010 they are mainly negative, and then later on in the time series they tend to be positive again.
-This implies a periodicity of about 5 to 6 years, but due to the limited length of the time series, this can only be confirmed in the future.
+Between about 2004 and 2007 potential water anomalies are typically positive whereas from 2007 - 15 to 2009 or 2010 they are mainly negative, later on they tend to be positive again.
+This suggests a periodicity of about 5 to 6 years, but due to the shortness of the time series it is not possible to confirm this.

-Above $40 \,\mathrm{km}$ the variability of the potential water anomaly is quite high.
-This may be connected to the larger error and variance of the ONPD data at higher altitudes.
+Above 40 km the variability of the potential water anomaly is quite high.
+This may be related to the larger uncertainties of the ONPD data at higher altitudes.